 I. Access, Traffic and Roads

-Preliminary subdivision applications are subject to the provisions for access, traffic and roads in Kitsap County Code Chapters 16.40, 16.04, and 16.24, as discussed above.
+Preliminary subdivision applications are subject to the provisions for access, traffic and roads in Kitsap County Code Titles 16.40, 16.04, and 16.24.

 Kitsap County Public Works Traffic Division also reviewed and approved the proposal.